Women now own nearly 13 million – or 42 percent – of all businesses in the U.S.1

 - Private grants: This option requires some research, but organizations such as the Amber Grant Foundation and the Eileen Fisher Women-Owned Business Grant offer national programs for women entrepreneurs.

 - Business programs: Female Founders Alliance is a network for women business owners that provides fundraising opportunities and other programs to support female business owners.

-Accelerator funds: These funds may be particularly beneficial because they can provide funding, mentorship, access to industry connections and educational opportunities to give your business a running start.
-Accelerator funds are selective and have an application process, so it’s important to do your research and choose one that will work best for your business.
+- Accelerator funds: These funds may be particularly beneficial because they can provide funding, mentorship, access to industry connections and educational opportunities to give your business a running start.
+Accelerator funds like The Refinery are selective and have an application process, so it’s important to do your research and choose one that will work best for your business.
 Once you’ve chosen the right fit, you’ll need to demonstrate that your business is worth the investment.
 Present a strong business plan, emphasize the potential and knowledge of your team and be ready to defend your idea.

 Since finding the right funding resources is key in starting – and supporting – your business, it may be helpful to seek advice to find the right options for you.